Speed bumps. Potholes. Rumble strips.

 Your suspension serves two main purposes.
 It provides improved road handling and braking for better control and safety, and it smooths out your ride for a more enjoyable driving experience.
 Suspension systems perform these tasks by acting like an intermediary between the road and your vehicle's chassis.
 They key to suspension performance is striking the right balance between handling and comfort.

-Suspension Systems utilize a complex system of springs, dampeners, and steering components to help your wheels respond smoothly to bumps and terrain changes.
+Suspension systems utilize a complex system of springs, dampeners, and steering components to help your wheels respond smoothly to bumps and terrain changes.
 You can modify and upgrade each component to take your comfort and performance to the next level.

 Springs